loxilb-io/loxilbdocs/docs/cmd.md

 ```
 loxicmd create lb 20.20.20.1 --tcp=2020:8080 --endpoints=31.31.31.1:1,32.32.32.1:1 --monitor
 ```
+**Note:**
-** By default loxilb does not do active endpoint monitoring i.e it will continue to select end-points which might be inactive
+- By default loxilb does not do active endpoint monitoring i.e it will continue to select end-points which might be inactive
-** This is due to the fact kubernetes also has its own service monitoring mechanism
+- This is due to the fact kubernetes also has its own service monitoring mechanism and it can notify loxilb of any such endpoint health state
-** Based on user's requirements, one can specify active endpoint checks using "--monitor" flag
+- Based on user's requirements, one can specify active endpoint checks using "--monitor" flag
-** loxilb has extensive endpoint monitoring methods.
+- loxilb has extensive endpoint monitoring methods.
 Further details can be found in endpoint [section]("https://github.com/loxilb-io/loxilbdocs/edit/main/docs/cmd.md#endpoint)

 ##### Load-balancer yaml example